 Treatment for jaundice in babies depends on the cause, but may include:

-- Moderate jaundice – phototherapy is the most common treatment.
+- moderate jaundice – phototherapy is the most common treatment.
 Phototherapy transforms the bilirubin in the baby’s skin into a less harmful chemical.
-Your baby is placed in a warm incubator under blue lights.
-To maximise exposure to the lights, your baby will be undressed and wear eye protection.
-Alternatively a ‘biliblanket’ may be used.
+Your baby may be undressed and placed in a warm incubator under blue lights.
+To maximise exposure to the lights, your baby will wear only a nappy and eye protection.
+Alternatively, a ‘biliblanket’ may be used.
 A biliblanket is a pad placed directly against the baby that bathes the baby in light.
-Treatment usually lasts one or two days.
-To prevent dehydration and increase the bilirubin excretion, your baby will require regular feeding every three to four hours.
+Again, baby wears only a nappy and is wrapped in a flexible blue light mat.
+Treatment usually lasts one or two days and may occur at home, or in the hospital ward with the mother.
+To prevent dehydration and increase the bilirubin excretion, your baby will require regular feeding every three to four hours

-- Biliary atresia – involves surgery to connect a tiny section of the liver to the small intestine to allow bile to drain effectively.
-Around 75 per cent of babies will experience good to moderate bile flow.
-For others, the only option may be a liver transplant.
+- biliary atresia – treatment involves surgery to connect a section of the liver to the gut (small intestine) to allow the bilirubin and other products to drain effectively.

 Where to get help